SpenceKonde/megaTinyCore/megaavr/extras/Ref_Clocks.md

 **Crystal** is not supported as a clock source on the DA-series, or EB-series, but is on the DB, DD, and DU-series.

-## Background - how the timers work.
+## Background - how the timers work
 see also [the timer reference](Ref_Timer.md)

 ### On tinyAVR